plenigo/plenigo.github.io/pages/custom_integration/includes/products.md

 ### Is the Paywall enabled

-This method allows to check if the entire paywall has been disabled from the Plenigo Administration Page.
+This method allows to check if the entire paywall has been disabled from the Frisbii Media Administration Page.
 It allows to Quickly bring down all payments for a given Company and is useful for testing and development purposes.

 **Java**